Skip to main content

 How the NNAAP Exam Is Organized

 The NNAAP written exam is divided into six content categories.
 Each category has a defined percentage of the total exam, which determines how many of the 70 questions come from that topic.
 Knowing the weight of each category helps you allocate study time effectively.
 Here is the complete breakdown: • Physical Care Skills: 45% • Safety & Emergency Procedures: 14% • Infection Control: 14% • Resident Rights: 11% • Psychosocial Care Skills: 8% • Role of the Nurse Aide: 8% The two largest categories — Physical Care Skills and the combination of Safety and Infection Control — make up nearly three-quarters of the entire exam.
+Note: These categories and percentages reflect the practical grouping used in most CNA preparation programs.
+The official NNAAP content outline organizes exam content into three main domains — Physical Care Skills, Psychosocial Care Skills, and Role of the Nurse Aide — with multiple subcategories each.

 Physical Care Skills (45%)